Bussy-yang/kickstart-angular-1/README.md

 ---

 Copyright (c) Embedthis Software.
 All Rights Reserved.
 Embedthis and ESP are trademarks of Embedthis Software, LLC.
 Other brands and their products are trademarks of their respective holders.

+how to solve the problem: I add a new .c file in controllers, but I compile failed in prod mode, the error is : he error is: cache\kickstart.c(951):error C2198: "esp_controller_kickstart_stats":too few parameters for the call cache\kickstart.c(951):error C2198: "esp_controller_kickstart_mapping":too few parameters for the call